sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 Set some env. variables

 ```
 DNS_SERVER=10.0.1.8           # Set to IP of DNS server
 REGISTRY_SERVER=bastion.lan   # Set to hostname of the mirror server
 ```

-Add these to ~/.bashrc
+Add the above to ~/.bashrc

 ## Install tools